 The Clark County Sherriff’s department stated they were alerted to “a problem” approximately one year ago when a woman who was nine months pregnant attempted to fill a prescription for a powerful pain killer, a prescription that was refused and resulted in notification of the authorities.
 The Ohio Medical Board has reported that the doctor in question has no record of formal action brought against him and that his license will remain technically active until they meet at their next monthly meeting.
 The Ohio Medical Board will determine what action, if any, will be taken against the doctor following the voluntary surrender of his medical license.

-Authorities are claiming that this doctor was overmedicating people not requiring medical attention, and allegedly billing the federal government for medical treatments not rendered.
-While those are criminal allegations, the facts may be important in any civil medical malpractice claims made against him that allege medication error.
+Authorities are claiming that this doctor was overmedicating people not requiring medical attention and allegedly billing the federal government for medical treatments not rendered.
+While those are criminal allegations, the facts may be important in any civil medical malpractice claims made against him that allege medication errors.